 Student at Washington University in St Louis, MO, who excels at illustrations (A Day in Chennai (2012) is my favorite series).
 He created a great ornamental caps alphabet called Foodie in 2012.
 [Google] [More] ⦿

 St. Louis-based punchcutter and typefounder (1864-1957) who started the Inland Type Foundry in St. Louis in 1895 together with his brothers Carl and Oswald.
-He is credited with the heavy square-serif face Foster (Inland Typefoundry, 1905).
+He is credited with the heavy square-serif typeface Foster (Inland Type foundry, 1905).
 Mac McGrew says: [Foster] seems rather crude by later Stymie standards-even compared with the earlier Boston Breton-particularly for the narrow G, the wide J, the high-waisted B, P, and R, and several other unusual letters.
 Condensed Foster, introduced by the same foundry in 1908, is comparable.
 He goes on: Adcraft Medium was formerly known as Rugged Medium or Alfred [Medium].
 It was originated by Inland Type Foundry and patented by William A. Schraubstadter in 1910.
 About Comstock, McGrew writes: Condensed Comstock was introduced by Inland in 1905, but patented in the name of William A. Schraubstadter in 1908.
 It has no lowercase, but the design is more contemporary.
-Monotype has copied both faces, but Monotype Comstock Condensed is in 18-point only, without figures.
-Schraubstadter also created Woodward and Woodward Outline (1894, Inland Typefoundry), Winchell Condensed, Webb, French Script, Devinne Recut, Devinne Recut Outline, and many 19th century typefaces.
+Monotype has copied both typefaces, but Monotype Comstock Condensed is in 18-point only, without figures.
+Schraubstadter also created Woodward and Woodward Outline (1894, Inland Type foundry), Winchell Condensed, Webb, French Script, Devinne Recut, Devinne Recut Outline, and many 19th century typefaces.

 All notes by Mac McGrew about various typefaces designed by Schraubstadter: